Dynamic data attachments in XLSForm

 Note: If projects have different owners, the parent project owner must share the project with the child project owner.
 The minimum permissions required for dynamic data attachments to work are View form and View submissions.
 Note that this allows child project administrators to view all parent project data.

-1. Upload and deploy the child project.
+1. Create and deploy the child project.

 2. Connect the child project to the parent project: